 Any product for which we obtain marketing approval, along with the manufacturing processes, post-approval clinical data and promotional activities for such product, will be subject to continuous review and periodic inspections by the FDA and other regulatory bodies.
 In particular, we and our suppliers are required to comply with the QSR and other regulations which cover the methods and documentation of the design, testing, production, control, quality assurance, labeling, packaging, storage, promotion, distribution, and shipping of MelaFind®, and with record keeping practices.
 We also will be subject to ongoing FDA requirements, including required submissions of safety and other post-market information and reports and registration and listing requirements.
 To the extent that we contract with third parties to manufacture some of our products, our manufacturers will be required to adhere to current Good Manufacturing Practices (cGMP) requirements enforced by the FDA as part of QSR, or similar regulations required by regulatory agencies in other countries.
 The manufacturing facilities of our contract manufacturers must be inspected or must have been inspected, and must be in full compliance with cGMP requirements before approval for marketing.
 The FDA enforces the QSR and other regulatory requirements through unannounced inspections.
-We have not yet been inspected by the FDA for MelaFind®, and will have to complete such an inspection successfully before we ship any commercial MelaFind® devices.
+We have not yet been inspected by the FDA for MelaFind® and will have to complete such an inspection successfully before we ship any commercial MelaFind® devices.
 However, we were previously inspected in connection with DIFOTI®, which we have discontinued for business reasons, and were cited for failures to comply fully with QSR mandated procedures.
 The FDA inspectors observed deficiencies that were documented on FDA Form 483 that was issued to us following the inspection.
 We have discussed the findings in a subsequent meeting with the FDA and are in the process of addressing the deficiencies.
-We are working with consultants to address the inspectional findings, particularly as they relate to current MelaFind® design development and ultimate MelaFind® commercial manufacturing.
+However, on May 18, 2006 the FDA visited the Company's facility for a follow-up inspection.
+No non-conformities or negative observations were reported to the Company.
+We continue to work with consultants to address the inspectional findings, particularly as they relate to current MelaFind® design development and ultimate MelaFind® commercial manufacturing.
 If we are not successful in convincing the FDA that we are capable of addressing its concerns, or if our efforts to address the deficiencies should prove unsuccessful, we might be subject to additional FDA action of a type described below, which could negatively affect our ability to commercialize MelaFind®.
 There can be no assurance that the future interpretations of legal requirements made by the FDA or other regulatory bodies with possible retroactive effect, or the adoption of new requirements or policies, will not adversely affect us.
 We may be slow to adapt, or may not be able to adapt to these changes or new requirements.
 Failure by us or one of our suppliers to comply with statutes and regulations administered by the FDA and other regulatory bodies, or failure to take adequate response to any observations, could result in, among other things, any of the following actions:

-- · Warning letters;
+- warning letters;

-- · fines and civil penalties;
+- fines and civil penalties;

-- · unanticipated expenditures;
+- unanticipated expenditures;

-- · delays in approving or refusal to approve MelaFind®;
+- delays in approving or refusal to approve MelaFind®;

 - withdrawal of approval by the FDA or other regulatory bodies;

-- · Product recall or seizure;
+- product recall or seizure;

-- · interruption of production;
+- interruption of production;

-- · operating restrictions;
+- operating restrictions;

-- · injunctions; and
+- injunctions; and

-- · Criminal prosecution
+- criminal prosecution.